 As a research-driven company, we understand that diversity of backgrounds and approaches are essential for scientific advancement.

-With the holidays around the corner Stanfield is expecting an increase in buy-back activity, and the donations to Perspectives to climb even higher.
+In all, more than 800 devices have been recycled through the buy-back program.
 That’s a win-win, in that employees get a device and Perspectives gets a donation; but it’s a lot more than that, Anastasiou says.
 “It allows our team to support a school that they deeply care about, and know that they are having a real and direct impact on the learning path of these incredible kids,” he explains.
-“It’s an opportunity to reinforce our corporate purpose – advancing brain science and improving lives – in a very hands-on way."
+“It’s an opportunity to reinforce our corporate purpose – advancing brain health and improving lives – in a very hands-on way."